 - Large Dog 1 teaspoon daily

-You can also make a tea by steeping 1 tsp of dried leaves in a cup of hot water for 10 to 15 minutes, then strain and cool the tea and give a 50 lb dog up to one cup per day.
+You can also make a tea by steeping 1 tsp of dried leaves in a cup of hot water for 10 to 15 minutes.
+Strain and cool the tea.
+Give a 50 lb dog up to one cup per day.
 Adjust for your dog’s weight.
 Let him drink it or add the olive leaf tea to your dog’s food.

 To treat candida (yeast) or other infections, give up to 500 mg twice per day in powdered or capsule form for a 50 lb dog.
 Adjust for your dog’s weight.

-Caution: when using olive leaf against candida, your dog may experience yeast die-off effects known as the Herxheimer reaction.
-This can cause an aggravation of your dog’s symptoms, so it’s best to start out very slowly and build up to the full dose.
+Caution: When using olive leaf for candida, your dog may experience yeast die-off effects known as the Herxheimer reaction.
+This can cause an aggravation of your dog’s symptoms.
+It’s best to start out very slowly and build up to the full dose.

-To eliminate intestinal parasites, canine herbalist Rita Hogan recommends using olive leaf extract containing at least 12% oleuropein.
-Give it for eight weeks, in the following amounts: 300 mg twice a day for small dogs, 500 mg twice a day for medium dogs and 1000 mg twice a day for large dogs.
+To eliminate intestinal parasites, canine herbalist Rita Hogan recommends giving your dog olive leaf extract containing at least 12% oleuropein.
+Give it for 8 weeks, in the following amounts: 300 mg twice a day for small dogs, 500 mg twice a day for medium dogs and 1000 mg twice a day for large dogs.

-This botanical medicine has one of the longest historical uses of any herb … and it has an excellent safety record so you can rest assured the medicine has been well vetted for use on your dog.
-It’s safer than giving your dog pharmaceutical antibiotics of any kind!
+Olive leaf is a botanical medicine with one of the longest historical uses of any herb.
+Olive leaf has been well vetted over the centuries for use on your dog.
+It’s much safer than giving your dog pharmaceuticals or antibiotics of any kind!

 Hashmi, Muhammad Ali, et al. Traditional Uses, Phytochemistry, and Pharmacology of Olea europaea (Olive).
 Evid Based Complement Alternat Med.
 2015: 541591.